IVR Workflows - Early Adopter Program

 • Identifying the caller

-• Creating unique routing and behaviour according to the individual caller’s needs
+• Creating unique routing and behavior according to the individual caller’s needs

 This enables more efficient use of Agents and, in some cases, even allows the customer to resolve their question through self-service.